-The mission of the FSSD counseling program is to support all students by using a comprehensive, developmental, and preventative approach to teach academic, social/emotional, and college/career readiness skills necessary to the achieve quality learning and life-long success.
+The mission of the FSSD counseling program is to support all students by using a comprehensive, developmental, and preventative approach to teach academic, social/emotional, and college/career readiness skills necessary to achieve quality learning and life-long success.

 School Counseling Services

 The counseling program is an integral part of the total school environment.
 It is implemented by licensed Professional School Counselors with the support of teachers, administrators, support personnel, students, parents, and community members.
 School counselors are specially trained to address the issues within our schools that have a substantial impact on student learning.
-Serving as leaders and advocates, school counselors work collaboratively to provide services in a proactive, developmental and preventative manner.
+Serving as leaders and advocates, school counselors work collaboratively to provide services in a proactive, developmental, and preventative manner.
 Today’s school counselors are vital members of the education team and provide a wealth of services to support students.

 The FSSD school counseling program is implemented within the framework of the Tennessee Model for Comprehensive School Counseling.
 The Tennessee Model of Comprehensive School Counseling reflects the American School Counselor Association (ASCA) National Standards for School Counseling Programs and the ASCA National Model: A Framework for School Counseling Programs.
 The website below provides links to this information: